 Sunk 4 Aug, 1942 in the Mediterranean south-west of Haifa, in position 32.28N, 34.37E, by depth charges from the British destroyers HMS Sikh and HMS Zulu and the escort destroyers HMS Croome and HMS Tetcott and by depth charges from a British Wellington aircraft (221 Sqdn.).
 48 survivors (no casualties).

 Attacks on this boat and other events

 5 Aug 1941

-Having sunk 2 ships from the heavily escorted convoy SL-81 the boat was attacked in turn by its third intended victim, the British freighter Volturo, which also brought in the escort corvette HMS Zinnia that attempted ramming and fired her guns.
-The boat managed to dive and escape.
+After sinking two ships from the heavily escorted convoy SL-81 the boat was attacked in turn by its third intended victim, the British freighter Volturo, which also brought in the escort corvette HMS Zinnia, which fired on U-372 and made to ram her.
+The boat managed to dive and escaped unscathed.
 (Sources: Blair, vol 1, page 333)

 12 Aug 1941

 08.55 hrs, Bay of Biscay, inbound: the Blenheim (RAF Met Flt 1404/C, pilot Flt Lt D.F.
 Wykeham-Martin, RAFVR) attempted to surprise U-372 by carrying out a dive bomb attack from cloud cover, but she evaded by turning towards the attacker and then immediately crash-diving.
 A first 250lb A/S bomb detonated about 35 yards off the port bow and a second was dropped shortly after the U-boat submerged.
 Although the boat was not damaged, it seems there were some difficulties diving, as the aircrew observed her stern remain visible above water until it disappeared in an oily patch left by a large air bubble.
 (Sources: KTB U-372/ADM 199-1781)